icyphox/site/pages/blog/save-org.md

 - They control the registration/renewal fees of the TLD.
 They can hike the price if they wish to.
-As is stands, NGOs already earn very little -- a .ORG price hike would put them in a very icky situation.
+As is stands, NGOs already earn very little---a .ORG price hike would put them in a very icky situation.

 - They can introduce [Rights Protection Mechanisms](https://www.icann.org/resources/pages/rpm-drp-2017-10-04-en)